N-AO5/HO_training_notes/04 Work and Study/triage.md

 6. they check all the apps with that ssb error -> creates a file that lists them -> checks the ones that have timed out -> creates a list of uans that have been stuck -> searches the uan to find the resend id and creates a file -> resend script sends resends every 20 seconds

-# not for work and study (eg. cannot attatch photo, change expiry date on visa)
+# not for work and study (eg. cannot attatch photo, change expiry date on visa )

 ![alt text](image-40.png)

 1. go to slack channel #sas-tranche-1-2-3
 2. "@sas_im_team [INC number] - The ticket is not for work and study, can this be reassigned?"
 3. remove name from assigned on ticket

+## also we don't do BRP anymmore - dead route

 # de-merge
 1. send the INC number to the #merge-identity-queries